bkil/gemiweb0/doc/platform.md

 ## Example platforms

 Hardware is assumed to be purchased a few years ago usually from a low budget.
-Each software is assumed to be the latest version except when noted otherwise.
+Each software is assumed to be the latest version except where noted otherwise.

 ### Microcontroller